SEARCH

 Strawberries enjoy a sunny location, sheltered from strong winds so insects can assist with pollination.

 Use fertile, well-drained soil.
-I plant mine in (very) well-rotted (composted) manure.
+I plant mine in (very) well-rotted (composted) manure and garden soil.

 A hole in the garden filled with water to test how rapidly it drains.